Denzel Curry Should Start A Rock Band

 Exhibit B: Denzel Curry's woozy trap song about self-destructive tendencies, "Clout Cobain" gets a psychedelic hardcore adaptation with none other than F***** Up, for the Spotify Singles series.
 Part of me wishes this version sped up the tempo and featured Damian Abraham for more than ten seconds, but Denzel especially holds his own, growling and moody.

-Exhibit C: Bad Brains' "I Against I" is not so much a feat of vocal acrobatics, but a motorcycle speeding through a ten-care pile-up.
+Exhibit C: Bad Brains' "I Against I" is not so much a feat of vocal acrobatics, but a motorcycle speeding through a ten-car pile-up.
 You can't just be a karaoke punk singer and expect to nail the smashed-together opening shot: "In the quest for the test to fulfill an achievement / Everybody's always going to pursue themselves."
 But when Denzel heard that, he realized, "This is like rap before it was rap," he tells Under Cover, Spotify's in-house, behind-the-scenes podcast for its singles program.
 "This s*** is hard."

 Not only does Denzel Curry slur, spit and scream his way through "I Against I" with a screw-eyed authority, he does the cover with Bad Brains, which sounds positively revitalized by the experience.